 2 VIDEO - Do you charge if the video tape is blank or has other than home videos on it ?

+It is understood that all video tapes brought in are to be processed, no matter what the content is.
 Before capture process, we run each tape to determine the duration of video.
 That is necessary to determine if it is more cost effective to do a direct transfer or a digital capture.
 There is time and equipment involved to make such preliminary determination and there is a cost associated with it, whether or not the tape has video footage on it or that video footage is what you intended to have transferred.
-However, if there is a large number of tapes (a few dozens or more) in one project and only a couple of them are blank, we may waive the cost.
-If your tapes contain exclusively non home videos or a mixture of home videos and other footage, we will charge as if all footage is home movies.
+Prevailing costs per tape (see price calculator) will apply whether the tapes are blank, contain home movies or other recordings such as TV shows, etc. At our sole discretion, we may do a preliminary digital transfer of each tape for 15 minutes or more to determine the nature of video.
+That footage will not be made available to client unless it is included in a final product and it is intended to avoid producing unnecessary final products and keep the cost of project down.
+If your tapes contain a mixture of home videos and other footage, we will charge as if all footage is home movies.
 We may remove non home movies but digital capture and editing prices will apply.
 It is always a good idea to inspect your tapes and bring in only the ones that are certain to have the video footage you are interested in.

 2 VIDEO - Do you do any kind of editing for the direct video tape transfer?